 When it first arrived from China, it had many more exposed roots.
 Over time, they were gradually removed.

 Less traditional bonsai techniques are also used.
 John Callaway uses clear plastic bottles (soda, water etc.) and cuts off top and bottom.
 He places this “tube” partially in a container of soil, then fills the tube with bonsai soil.
 John plants cuttings and/or starter plants in the top of the “tube” and lets them grow.

 No matter the method you use, it will most likely take years to have a good example of the neagari style bonsai.
 Be patient and create other styles while you're waiting.

-They should also be substantial enough to look like multiple trunks.
+roots should also be substantial enough to look like multiple trunks.
+With

 In addition to the above 'in the box' technique some neagari are found growing naturally with exposed roots.